 Explore this center for scholars, which houses a public lecture series, weekly lunchtime talk series, writing group, book series, and more.

-Search our rare books, journals, reference collection, images, and archives.
+Search our rare books, journals, reference collection, images, oral histories, and archives.

 Learn more about the development and curation of our oral history collection.

 Take a look at the legacy of inventor and philanthropist Dr. Arnold O. Beckman.

 Meet the diverse members of the Science History Institute’s research fellow community.

 Search the Library and Digital Collections